-- This is in addition to the Buff neck gaiters. - This need to cover your entire face in conjunction with your glacier glasses or goggles to prevent frostbite on the climbs.
+- This is in addition to the Buff neck gaiters. - This need to cover your entire face in conjunction with your glacier glasses or goggles to prevent frostbite on the Lobuche climb or at the lower camps on Everest.

 Neck Gaiters